DariusRDev/ItemRumbleMelodyManiaMod/Readme.md

 The items could be similar to those in the popular game Mario Kart:

 - **Rocket (Bullet Bill)**: Automatically hits all notes for a short period of time.
-- **Star**: Plays the song at 1.3x speed for a short period of time.
 - **Golden Mushroom**: Grants a points multiplier for a short period of time.
 - **Blooper**: Covers the screen with ink, making it difficult to see the lyrics and notes.
 This benefits players who know the song by heart.

 This mode will add a fun and competitive element to MelodyMania, making it more enjoyable for players who want a more dynamic experience.

-At the moment coins and bananas are implemented, with coins giving 100 points and bananas deducting 50 points.
-The Shells dont have their functionality Yet

 # Documentation